Mexico City to Rome (MEX–FCO) — Airlines, Schedules & Connections

 MEX to FCO Flight Duration and Schedule

-Nonstop flight time from MEX to FCO ranges from 11 hours 20 minutes.
+Nonstop flight time from MEX to FCO is about 12 hours 10 minutes gate to gate.
 The route covers a distance of 6,353 miles (10,223 km).
 There are approximately 7 weekly flights outbound and 7 return, totaling 14 flights per week in both directions.

 Connecting Options and Alternatives

-28 one-stop connections are available, with the fastest taking approximately 14 hours via DTW.
+1-stop connecting options are also available, commonly via Frankfurt Main, Cancún and Amsterdam.
 Two-stop connections are also available via intermediate hubs.